rajsiddarth/Twitter_api/README.md

     - echo "your consumer secret" >>auth
  4. Click in "Create access token"

- 5. Note the Access Token and Access token secret and run the above commands using your strings
+ 5. Note the Access Token and Access token secret and run the following :

+    - echo "your  Access Token " >>auth
+    - echo "your Access token secret" >>auth